Pompeoar/necesse/README.md

 # Deploy Necesse to ACI
-#### About this repo
+## About this repo
 This repo uses Github Actions to run a yml that deploys azure infrastructure via bicep files that ultimately result in a necesse container image running in ACI with a separate storage mounted for persistent data.
 The steps provided are intended to assist in replicating that exact layout.

 Let's begin.

+## Things you'll need
+1. An Azure Subscription
+2. Powershell with the Azure CLI installed
+3. A Github Account

 ## Create a service principle
 Github Actions need a way to speak to Azure.
-We're going to provide
+We're going to provide a service principle.
 1. Get your subscription ID
-    1. Head to Azure and copy it or
+    1. Head to Azure Portal and copy it or
     2. run ```az account show``` in powershell while logged into your azure account
 2. Create a service principle
     1. Run ``` az ad sp create-for-rbac --name GithubActions --role Contributor --scopes /subscriptions/<yourSubscriptionId> --sdk-auth```